Navigate Dance Film Online

 Our vimeo channel features a range of videos from past festival trailers to projects fiscally sponsored by Dance Films Association.
 We follow various groups, dance filmmakers, and channels dedicated to finding all the dance films that make their way to Vimeo.

 TenduTV delivers high-quality concert dance, documentaries, original programming and screendance to over 500 million screens (a/o October 1st, 2010), and to every household with a broadband internet connection.
-Its programming is distributed through the most technologically advanced network of partners, including iTunes (read the recent article in the Wall Street Journal), Amazon, and BestBuy/CinemaNow.
+Its programming is distributed through the most technologically advanced network of partners, including iTunes (read this article in the Wall Street Journal), Amazon, and BestBuy/CinemaNow.
 Selections from DFA’s Dance on Camera Festival are hosted by TenduTV on their Hulu channel.
 Also available on Hulu is Dance Pulp, a series of interviews with well known dancers and choreographers, hosted by ballerina Drew Jacoby.